Skip to main content

 Biography

-Simon is a senior postdoctoral researcher in the Systems Security Lab of Professor Ivan Martinovic in the Department of Computer Science at the University of Oxford.
+Simon is a Senior Research Associate and a Royal Academy of Engineering UK IC Postdoctoral Research Fellow in the Systems Security Lab of Professor Ivan Martinovic in the Department of Computer Science at the University of Oxford.
 He specialises in the security of cyber-physical systems, with a focus on smart home, aviation, and aerospace security.

 Selected Publications